deltavi/chrome-extension-plain-text/README.md

 ## Features

 - Shows page plain text
+- Extracts text from the selection on the page
 - Text editing
 - Download page plain text
 - Removes all formatting from text